-Bingo has existed for centuries.
-Today, it’s enjoyed by many people around the world at online casinos and brick-and-mortar halls alike.
+Bingo has existed, in one form or another, for centuries.
+Today, it’s enjoyed by many people around the world as one of the most popular online casino games as well as at brick-and-mortar establishments.
 But where did this classic game come from, and has it always been as popular as it is today?
-Join us as we take a look at these questions and uncover the history of bingo.
+Join us as we answer these questions and discover the history of the numbers game.

 Who invented bingo?

 Nobody knows exactly who is responsible for the creation of this historic game, but the earliest records point to “Il Gioco del Lotto d’Italia,” a lottery game played by Italians around 1530.

 The game eventually found its way out of Italy and into other parts of the world.
 It’s believed to have been played in France in the late 1770s, where it was known as “Le Lotto.”
 It was particularly popular among the French aristocracy.
 It’s possible that the Germans also took to the game, not as a gambling pursuit but rather as an education tool, in the 1800s.
 The British also played the game in the late 1800s, although it went under different names, including tombola, house or housey-housey.

 The modern game

 The game that we all know and love today can primarily be credited to an American named Edwin S Lowe, a toy salesman who spotted it being played at a carnival in 1929.
 It went by the name of “beano,” back then and caught his attention.
 Lowe noted how the game played out and decided to put together his own version.

 He reportedly tested out his game among his friends, who absolutely loved it.
 During their playtests, one of them got so excited when they won that they cried out “bingo!” instead of “beano.”
 Understanding how catchy it was, he decided to call his game by this accidental phrase – and the rest is history.